 “Software is eating the world” – perhaps no other phrase better sums up the era in which we live.
 In this increasingly interconnected world, new software-driven technologies continue to revolutionize every aspect of our lives.
 One important consequence of this innovation has been the rise of smarter medical devices, such as software-controlled pacemakers, which have contributed towards increasing the average life expectancy in the US every year for nearly the past quarter century.
 Now these life-giving devices, to which many owe their lives, are squarely in the crosshairs of hackers.

 On August 29th, the US Food and Drug Administration issued a recall on St. Jude Medical pacemakers, stressing that the means to conduct an attack on these pacemakers are easily and commercially available today.
 Despite the reported ease of accessibility of the hack, the potential consequences are grim: hackers would have the ability to either drain the battery or administer incorrect pacing, with either attack resulting in a sudden cardiac arrest.
 Such an event can easily prove fatal if proper medical care is not administered immediately.
+This is why it might be helpful for more people to consider CPR training to be better equipped to deal with this kind of situation.
+Places like Richmond Hill C2C First Aid Aquatics location can provide useful CPR training to help those that might have their pacemaker hacked.
+Many public buildings are now implementing equipment to help in the immediate response to someone suffering a cardiac arrest.
+Churches have followed suit in order to care for members of their congregation who fall severely ill unexpectedly; experts recommend 3 specific AED models for church use and will hopefully go on to save many lives as a result of their implementation.

 While no cases have been reported thus far, all pacemakers of the recalled model require an update to their firmware, one that allows only verified parties to make changes to its settings.
 This process will no doubt carry a hefty price, both in time spent and resources used to carry out the modification.
 The lack of a secure path to quickly update the settings of these devices is a key issue in this case, once again stressing the necessity for seamless over-the-air updates in modern technology.